NinoDiscord/Nino/README.md

 If you're moving from v0 to v1, you will need your MongoDB instance before to port the database!

-There is tools that are optional but are recommended in most cases!
+There is tools that are optional but are mostly recommended in some cases:

 - [Sentry](https://sentry.io)
 - [Docker](https://docker.com)
 - [Git](https://git-scm.com)

 ### Setting up
-There are 2 ways to setup Nino, the normal way and the Docker way.
-The Docker way is generally used with the public instances of Nino but not recommended for smaller instances, so that's why the normal way exists!
+There are 2 ways to setup Nino.
+Using Docker or just doing shit yourself.

 ### Docker
 This step isn't finished due to the rewrite not being stable.